Throughout Helsinki, you can find outstanding examples of a range of architectural styles from different eras.

-The National Romantic variation on the art nouveau Jugendstil theme is expressed in the turrets, rural motifs and quirky granite detail of the National Museum on Mannerheimintie 34 (Mannerheim street) and the National Theatre, fronted by the statue of the pensive, seated novelist and playwright Aleksis Kivi, in the Railway Station Square.
+The romanticism of the art nouveau Jugendstil theme is expressed in the turrets, rural motifs and quirky granite detail of the National Museum on Mannerheimintie 34.
+The National Theatre at the Railway Station Square is another such example, fronted by a statue of Finnish poet and playwright Aleksis Kivi.

 As for the main Railway Station itself, no rail terminus in the world can match this creation by Eliel Saarinen for character and idiosyncrasy.